logo

 I'm excited that you want to take better documentary photos of your family!

-Print the worksheet and start interviewing your family.
+Click the link below to download, print the Guide, and start interviewing your family.
 Their answers might surprise you but their responses are the moments to photograph.

-I'd love for you to share an image on my FB page that you took because of the worksheet.
-It will be fun to see your life in photos! (www.facebook.com/documentingeveryday)
+Share an image on my FB page that you took because of the Guide.
+It will be fun to see your life in photos!

 Jennifer